 - Race and ethnicity: African Americans, Hispanic/Latino Americans, American Indians, Pacific Islanders and Asian Americans have a higher risk for diabetes

-Take charge of diabetes
+9 tips to take charge of diabetes

-November is diabetes awareness month.
-That means it’s a great time to take charge of diabetes for a long, healthy life.
+It’s a great time to take charge of diabetes for a long, healthy life.
 People with diabetes need to take steps to make sure they are healthy year-round.
 One of the most important steps is to visit your doctor two to four times a year.
 Bring this checklist with you and talk with your doctor about the best ways to stay healthy.

 - Check your blood sugar at home: It is important to keep your blood sugar at the right level.
 One way to do this it to test your blood sugar frequently at home with a glucometer.

 - Healthy eating: Balance your plate and keep portions moderate.
 Eating the same amount of carbohydrates at each meal can help control blood sugar.